forestgrape/coronavirus/spread_analyses.md

 > * the peak incidence will be much higher (double or more) and the wave passes through the entire society in one go.
 > * lower death rates (probably 2/3) due to immune systems better adapted to viruses.

+### Living Space
+People in neighborhoods in cities with small living areas and a low incomes are more frequently infected and contribute above average to the spread of Covid.
+Small living space is correlated to low income which in turn is correlated to jobs where home office is less possible (e.g. service)
+* [Brueningk et al](#summary-brueningk) deduce from Covid-19 spread from SARS-2 genome sequencing: Small living space (and low incomes) are key factors for increased spread.
+* [Lundkvist et al](#lundkvist) observe that in Stockholm people living in suburbs with large buildings built in the 60s have a seroprevalence of 30%, compared to a seroprevalence of 4% for people living in modern building (likely some form of ventilation is built in).

 ## Infectors
 Knowing how infectors are distributed, can help to fine-tune control measures.